 Linking producers to export markets can improve incomes and welfare, but accessing these markets requires meeting international quality standards.
-Contracts between producers and buyers may facilitate meeting these standards by aligning incentives, alleviating constraints, and reducing uncertainty for producers.
-In partnership with two groundnut farming cooperatives in Senegal, we implement a new contracting arrangement that bundles price premium certainty with training and credit for the purchase of a new quality-improving technology.
-We conduct a randomized experiment to test whether this contract induces adoption of the technology and improvements in production quality.
-Producers randomly offered the contract are significantly more likely to purchase and use the technology.
-In areas where quality is otherwise low due to agro-climatic conditions, producers in the treatment group are significantly more likely to comply with international quality standards.
-We also find that producers in the treatment group increase output sales to the cooperative on average.
-Importantly, the new contract is significantly more effective at increasing sales to the cooperative for producers who are more reciprocal and for whom signaling reliability is more valuable.
+In partnership with two groundnut farming cooperatives in Senegal, we implement an intervention that aims to address individual and market level barriers to quality upgrading, by encouraging adoption of a quality-improving technology.
+We conduct a randomized experiment to test whether this intervention induces adoption of the technology and improvements in production quality.
+Producers randomly offered the intervention are significantly more likely to purchase and use the technology.
+In areas where quality is otherwise lower due to agro-climatic conditions, producers in the treatment group are significantly more likely to comply with international quality standards.
+At the market level, the presence of quality insensitive buyers distorts incentives and undermines the relational contracting arrangement between farmers and cooperatives.
+We find that producers in the treatment group increase output sales to the cooperative on average, but this increase may be insufficient in magnitude to sustain the intervention in the long run, providing cautionary evidence of the challenges of contract farming in settings with volatile spot markets.

-Comments welcome: jdeutschmann@wisc.edu.
+Corresponding author: jdeutschmann@uchicago.edu.
 The authors would first like to thank the farmers and management teams at our partner cooperatives for their investment and eager participation in the project.
-The authors additionally thank Laura Schechter for her tireless support and contributions to developing this line of research; Mariama Konte, Samba Mbaye, Medoune Sall, and the team at CRDES for their work implementing the project; Abiodun Opaleye, Lamine Senghor, and the IITA Aflasafe team for their support of the project; and Brad Barham, Augustin Bergeron, Molly Lipscomb, Ana Paula Melo, Alex Orenstein, Jacob Ricker-Gilbert, Adam Theising, Emilia Tjernström, and seminar participants at the Global Poverty Research Lab, the LEAP/LdA Virtual Summer School in International and Development Economics, and the UW-Madison Agricultural and Applied Economics department for helpful comments and suggestions.
-This project received financial support from the CGIAR Research Program on Policies, Institutions, and Markets and the Agricultural Technology Adoption Initiative.
-Deutschmann acknowledges additional support from the UW AAE Kenneth and Pauline Parsons Graduate Fellowship Fund and SRGC Fund.
+The authors additionally thank Laura Schechter for her tireless support and contributions to developing this line of research; Mariama Konte, Samba Mbaye, Medoune Sall, and the team at CRDES for their work implementing the project; Abiodun Opaleye, Lamine Senghor, and the IITA Aflasafe team for their support of the project; and Brad Barham, Jonathan Bauchet, Augustin Bergeron, Soumaïla Gansonré, Louise Guillouët, Molly Lipscomb, Ana Paula Melo, Aristide Ouédraogo, Alex Orenstein, Jacob Ricker-Gilbert, Safiétou Barro Samb, Adam Theising, Emilia Tjernström, and seminar and conference participants at AAEA, AFE, CSAE, DIL, GPRL, LEAP/LdA, MWIEDC, NBER, NEUDC, PEDL, Sherbrooke University, STEG, Toulouse School of Economics, USDA ERS, and the UW-Madison Agricultural and Applied Economics department for helpful comments and suggestions.
+This project received financial support from the CGIAR Research Program on Policies, Institutions, and Markets, the CGIAR Research Program on Agriculture for Nutrition and Health, and the Agricultural Technology Adoption Initiative.
+Deutschmann acknowledges additional support from the Development Innovation Lab and the UW AAE Kenneth and Pauline Parsons Graduate Fellowship Fund and SRGC Fund.
 This study received IRB approval from IFPRI (MTID-19-0628) and is registered with the AEA RCT Registry (AEARCTR-0006315).
 Any errors in this draft are the sole responsibility of the authors.